Gorgo, Queen of Sparta: Early life and education

 According to Herodotus, Gorgo was the only child of King Cleomenes I of Sparta.
 The earliest anecdote of her life that he provides in The Histories comes when Aristagoras, seeking allies after the Ionian revolt, came to Sparta to try to convince Cleomenes to invade the Persian Empire.
-He cited the "disgrace" suffered by the Ionians in Anatolia and weaved further tales of the wealth and resources to be reaped from an empire as vast as Persia.
+He cited the "disgrace" suffered by the Ionians in Anatolia and wove further tales of the wealth and resources to be reaped from an empire as vast as Persia.
 When he learned that the journey to Asia would take three months by sea, however, Cleomenes turned down Aristagoras' proposal and told him to leave Sparta, telling him that such a journey was out of the question for the Lacedaemonians.
-However, Aristagoras arrived at Cleomenes' home that evening, now offering increasing bribes going as high as fifty talents of silver.
-It is here that Gorgo, eight or nine years old at this point according to Herodotus, stepped in and told her father to leave lest Aristagoras' bribes corrupt him.
+However, Aristagoras arrived at Cleomenes' home that evening, now offering increasing bribes going as high as 50 talents of silver.
+Gorgo, eight or nine years old at this point according to Herodotus, here stepped in and told her father to leave lest Aristagoras' bribes corrupt him.
 Cleomenes listened to his daughter's advice, removed himself, and Aristagoras left Sparta without being heard any further.

-Spartan women such as Gorgo were ultimately expected to produce strong Spartan offspring, and to that end partook in a physical education curriculum similar to their male peers.
+Spartan women such as Gorgo were ultimately expected to produce strong Spartan offspring, and to that end, partook in a physical-education curriculum similar to their male peers.
 As part of this curriculum, Gorgo would have learned sports such as running, discus and javelin throwing, and wrestling.
 Gorgo would not only have been taught these sports, but also competed against her peers in various contests.
-The belief was that if both parents were physically strong, their child would be as well.
+The belief was that if both parents were physically strong, their child would be, as well.

 In addition to her physical education, Gorgo would have been educated in academic matters.
 As an elite woman, she would have been taught how to read and write.
 She would also have received an education in the arts, including music, dance, and poetry.
-The academic curriculum of Spartan woman was notably at least equivalent, if not superior, to that of Spartan males.
-It is because of this physical and mental training that Plutarch attributes an anecdote to Gorgo in which a foreign woman notes that "You Spartan women are the only ones who rule their men."
-To which Gorgo replies, "Yes, we are the only ones that give birth to men."
+The academic curriculum of Spartan women was notably at least equivalent, if not superior, to that of Spartan males.
+Because of this physical and mental training, Plutarch attributes an anecdote to Gorgo in which a foreign woman notes, "You Spartan women are the only ones who rule their men."
+To which Gorgo replies, "Yes, we are the only ones who give birth to men."